-The Mediterranean diet is a favorite among food bloggers and nutritionists.
+The Mediterranean diet plan is a favorite among food bloggers and nutritionists.
 You may have heard of it, but you’ll probably be surprised at how easy – and delicious – it actually is.

-Mediterranean Diet Review
+Mediterranean Diet Plan Review

 Countries such as Greece and Italy have been, over time, said to have populations that live longer and contract fewer chronic diseases such as heart and digestive ailments.
-Therefore, the Mediterranean diet has since been coined one of the more healthy diets out there … and those claims aren’t far off.
+Therefore, the Mediterranean diet plan has since been coined one of the more healthy diets out there … and those claims aren’t far off.

 Mediterranean Diet Plan Basics and Rules

-Now a little bit about what you really came here for: which foods you can and can’t eat while on the Mediterranean diet.
+Now a little bit about what you really came here for: which foods you can and can’t eat while on the Mediterranean diet plan.
 This diet is largely plant based, and mostly discourages dairy products … which the body doesn’t necessarily need large amounts of, anyway.
 Here’s a quick breakdown of what to add to your grocery list and what to keep off of it.

 Foods you should eat often on the Mediterranean diet